linuxsocke/gd_gst_service/README.md

 ## GDGstService

 Gstreamer extension for godot.
-GStreamer can be used in order to receive camera feeds from remote devices.
+The GStreamer framework can be used in order to receive camera feeds from remote devices.

 ### Demo Preview